singlestore-labs/singlestoredb-dev-image/README.md

 ## How to use Docker volumes for persistent storage?

-You can use a Docker volume to setup persistent storage by mounting the volume to `/data` in the container.
+You can use a Docker volume to set up persistent storage by mounting the volume to `/data` in the container.
 You can do this by simply adding `-v VOLUME_NAME:/data` or `-v /data` to the Docker run command.
 Make sure to replace `VOLUME_NAME` with a name for the volume.

 ```bash
 docker run \